Academic Programs of Study

-The student must earn 60 credits at Marywood University to be awarded a Marywood University degree.
+The student must earn 42 credits (or 30 credits if transferring from an institution with which Marywood University has signed an articulation agreement formalizing a thirty-credit degree completion) at Marywood University to be awarded a Marywood University degree.
 Courses in the Nursing major must be scheduled in proper sequence.
 This requires nursing faculty advisement before each registration period.
-Prior to enrolling in any nursing courses, students must have an overall QPA of 3.00 and a 3.00 in cognate courses required for the major.
+Prior to enrolling in any nursing courses, students must have an overall QPA of ≥ 3.00 and ≥ 3.00 in cognate courses required for the major.
 Students must continue to maintain an overall QPA of 3.00 and an overall 3.00 in all nursing and cognate courses.
 Less than a 3.00 QPA and/or an overall 3.00 in courses required for the major will result in dismissal from the program.

-In addition, the student must attain a 2.00 (“C”) or better in each course designated as a nursing course or a cognate course.
-Students who do not achieve a satisfactory grade in a nursing or cognate course may repeat one nursing or cognate course one time only, space permitting.
+In addition, students who do not achieve a satisfactory grade in a nursing or cognate course may repeat one nursing or cognate course one time only, space permitting.
 Students who earn a grade less than a 2.00 (“C”) in two cognate or nursing courses will be dismissed from the nursing program.
-For cognate courses with a class and lab requirement, the student must receive a “C” or better in each component of the course.
+For science cognate courses with a class and lab requirement, the student must receive a “B” or better in each component of the course.
 A laboratory is considered a course in and of itself.

 Credits required for Nursing